 - Knowledge-based CPE activity: The levels that may be evaluated are participation, satisfaction, and learning. - Application-based CPE activity.
-The levels that may be evaluated are participation, satisfaction, learning, and performance (demonstration during the activity and intended application in practice). - Practice-based CPE activity.
+The levels that may be evaluated are participation, satisfaction, learning, and performance (demonstration during the activity and intended application in practice). - Certificate programs.
 The levels that may be evaluated are participation, satisfaction, learning, performance (demonstration during the activity and application in practice post-activity), and, if applicable, patient and/or population health.